 Alternative energy stocks can be good investments as the present energy crisis develops.
 The alternative energy companies include those companies involved in oil sands, solar energy, LNG, GTL, wind power, geothermal energy, ethanol, biodiesel, and hybrid cars as well as those energy companies involved in energy efficiency systems and devices.
 The era of alternative energy has begun!

-This w1eb site, titled Alternative Energy Company Stocks and the information included herein, is intended to provide information only and should not be construed as investment advice.
+This web site, headlined Alternative Energy Company Stocks/Alternative Energy Company Investments and the information included herein, is intended to provide information only and should not be construed as investment advice.
 The information provided is meant to broaden your knowledge and enable you to make better investment decisions within your portfolio.

 I am not registered as an Investment Advisor nor am I a certified financial advisor.
 Sometimes I give an opinion on the quality of an investment.
 This information is based solely on my own investment goals and investment needs and might not reflect your goals and needs and might not be an appropriate investment for your portfolio.